 This is your chance to sell your venue and prove that you’re the best destination for the group.
 The proposal should be a comprehensive document that outlines the details of the event and the services you’re able to provide.
 The more detailed the event proposal is, the better this potential client will understand your capabilities and the unique guest experience you’re able to offer.

 Using an Event Planning Proposal Template

-Every RFP deserves a detailed response but you only have so much time in your day.
+Every request deserves a detailed response but you only have so much time in your day.
 When writing an event planning proposal, it’s quickest to use templates that you can merge from your sales and catering software.

 What to Include in Your Event Planning Proposal

 As you’re writing the event proposal, be sure to keep your potential customer top of mind.
 Simply repeating the items that were listed in the RFP won’t help you stand out from the competition.
 As you know from being in the service industry, a personal touch goes a long way when you’re competing for business.
 When preparing your proposal, include the following:

 Start the proposal off with a brief introduction about your company.
 You can include a general introduction to your business as well as testimonials from past clients.